Nam3loc/linq_backend_contactlistmanager/README.md

 - Adding a full React frontend to improve the user experience.

-- Using Devise for authentication for more robust user management (registration, login, logout).
+- Using Devise for authentication for more robust user management, with simpler application integration (registration, login, logout).

 - Building a full test suite to ensure code quality and long-term support.